-Last Dose Date is defined as the maximum, nonmissing, nonzero dose end date of treatment recorded on the Study Drug Administration eCRF form with "Study Drug Permanently Withdrawn" box checked for participants who prematurely discontinued or completed study drug according to the Study Drug Completion eCRF.
-Refer to Appendix 2 for missing date imputation, if necessary.
+Last Dose Date is defined as follows:

+- For participants randomized to RDV 5-day or RDV 10-day treatment groups: the maximum, nonmissing, nonzero dose end date of treatment recorded on the Study Drug Administration eCRF form with "Study Drug Permanently Withdrawn" box checked for participants who prematurely discontinued or completed study drug according to the Study Drug Completion eCRF.
+Refer to Appendix 2 for missing data imputation, if necessary. - For participants randomized to the SOC group: Last Dose Date is defined as missing.

-Last Study Date is the latest of the study drug start dates and end dates, the clinic visit dates, and the laboratory visit dates, including the 28-day follow-up visit date, for participants who prematurely discontinued study according to the Study Completion eCRF.
+Last Study Date is the latest of the study drug start dates and end dates, the clinic visit dates, death date (if applicable), and the laboratory visit dates, including the 28-day follow-up visit date, for participants who permanently discontinued study according to the Study Completion eCRF.